techtangents/oneof/README.markdown

 Say, I have a value which may be a String, Integer or Foo.
 I could represent this in a few different ways:

 1. Loosely-typed as an object.
 This leads to class cast exceptions on access, instanceof checks, plus it could hold any value.
 2. class X { String s; Integer i; Foo f; }.
 This is hard to genericise, and you have to deal with nulls.
 3. Map of the superset of the properties of each class.
 Only really useful if the types only differ on a few fields.
- 4. OneOf. e.g.
+4. OneOf

+Using OneOf, you'd do something like this:

     OneOf one = new DefaultOneOf();
     Object myobject = getMyObjectFromSomewhere();